neilchvz/cairahq-platform/workflows/README.md

 # Workflows

 This directory documents the automation layer of the Caira HQ platform.
-Automation is treated as a first-class platform concern — identity events drive automated actions across connected systems without manual intervention.
+Automation is treated as a first-class platform concern: identity events drive automated actions across connected systems without manual intervention.

 The goal is zero-touch lifecycle management.
 Every joiner, mover, and leaver action is handled by the system.
 Humans are involved only at approval gates.